madasun/memory-game/README.md

 To challenge myself further, I looked at other games to figure out what else I could do to enhance my own.
 I chose to add a timer that starts with the first attempt, a counter that tracks total attempts, and a 3D flip animation to the cards when clicked.
 I also moved the congratulations message that appears upon winning from the board itself to an overlay that pops up with the "Reset Board" button.

-Adding each new feature to the game was a lesson in itself, and I could have found more and more to add before I deciding enough is enough!
+The addition of each new feature was a lesson in itself, and I could have found more and more to add before deciding enough is enough!

 # Wins and Blockers

 ## Wins
-- I practiced breaking down ideas (or problems) into much smaller bits to make it less overwhelming. ("add cool 3d flip animation" became --> 1. look up resources and tutorials, 2. look for other games using it, 3. try to understand _how_ the way they did it works, etc.)
+- I practiced breaking down ideas (or problems) into much smaller bits to make it less overwhelming. ("add cool 3d flip animation" became --> 1. look up resources and tutorials, 2. look for other games using it, 3. try to understand how their method works, etc.)
 - This project was an awesome intro to coding and, more importantly, ✨problem solving✨.
 By the end I began to form some understanding of how/why something does what it does.
 I could see why the flip animation wasn't executing and why the cards would become "stuck" open if clicked too quickly.
 And fix it!